NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 So the obvious question: It's 2017. **What the hell took 4 years?**
 The same 2 reasons that delay almost any IT project: dependencies and priorities.
 Let's be honest, the information on Stack Overflow isn't as valuable (to secure) as most other data.
-We're not a bank, we're not a hospital, we don't handle credit card payments, and [we even publish most of database both by HTTP and via torrent once a quarter](https://archive.org/details/stackexchange).
+We're not a bank, we're not a hospital, we don't handle credit card payments, and [we even publish most of our database both by HTTP and via torrent once a quarter](https://archive.org/details/stackexchange).
 That means from a security standpoint, it's just not as high of a priority as it is in other situations.
 We also had far more dependencies than most, a rather unique combination of some huge problem areas when deploying HTTPS.
 As you'll see later, some of the domain problems are also permanent.